 The final phase of the program audit process is the longest phase as it occurs over a period of approximately six months.
 In this phase, a sponsoring organization has an opportunity to demonstrate to CMS that it has corrected the non-compliance that was identified during the program audit.
-Key milestones and processes within Phase IV are summarized below in detail.
+Key milestones within Phase IV include:

-Submission of Non-ICAR Corrective Action Plans (CAPs) - Sponsoring organizations have 30 calendar days from the issuance of the final audit report to submit CAPs associated with CAR and IDS conditions.
+Submission of Non-ICAR Corrective Action Plans (CAPs) - Sponsoring organizations have 30 calendar days from the issuance of the final audit report to submit CAPs associated with non-ICAR conditions.
 Typically, observations do not require a CAP submission; however, CMS reserves the right to request CAPs for observations and will explicitly request them in the audit report when required.
 Upon receipt of the CAPs, CMS performs a reasonableness review and notifies the sponsoring organization of either CAP acceptance or the need for additional information.
 CMS continues the reasonableness review process until it deems all CAPs acceptable.

 Validation Audit - CMS requires sponsoring organizations to demonstrate correction of all conditions cited in the final audit report by undergoing a validation audit.
-Conditions subject to validation audit include ICAR, CAR, and IDS condition types.
+Conditions subject to validation audit include those which required a CAP.
 The validation audit is a limited-scope audit that tests only the conditions of non-compliance found during the initial program audit.
-For the validation audit, sponsoring organizations must produce the universes that auditors were unable to test during the original audit to demonstrate their compliance with CMS requirements.
+For the validation audit, sponsoring organizations that received an IDS condition must produce the universes that auditors were unable to test during the original audit to demonstrate their compliance with CMS requirements.
 Similar to the initial program audit, the validation audit is outcome focused and tests the compliance of actual transactions whenever possible.
 The validation audit does not measure or evaluate whether a CAP was fully implemented; it measures whether the CAP achieved its intended result by remediating the non-compliance.